agrawalsmart7/mywebsite/_posts/2018-4-11-XXE-Understanding-from-Basic-to-Blind.md

 Hi all,

-Welcome to my blog of "From basic XXE to blind XXE"
+&nbsp;  Welcome to my blog of "From basic XXE to blind XXE"

-What is XXE?
+## What is XXE?

 XXE is a short of XML External Entity, which is a vulnerablity found when misconfiguration XML parser parses enternal entities.
-There are two types of XXE:- 1.
-Basic 2.
-Blind.
+There are two types of XXE:-

+1. Basic
+2. Blind.

-Let's talk about 'basic' type:-
+&nbsp;  Let's talk about 'basic' type:-

 For ex you have this url with a parameter that parses XML data. 'http://myapp.com/somefile.php?xml=<xml_data>'